 Baking is a cooking technique that involves cooking food in an enclosed space, such as an oven, using dry heat.
 It is often associated with sweet treats like cakes, cookies, and pastries, but it can also be used to prepare savory dishes such as casseroles and roasted meats.

-See also Top Tips For Grilling The Perfect Steak
+See also Top 10 Cooking Tips For Cooking With Kids

 The main difference between baking and roasting is the temperature and environment in which the food is cooked.
 Baking usually involves lower temperatures and a more controlled environment, whereas roasting typically requires higher heat and a more open space.